Files / United States

 Document Introduction

 This report is compiled and managed by the Personnel Report Solutions and Data Analytics Division (OHRS - Data Analytics & Solutions Division) within the U.S. Environmental Protection Agency (EPA).
-The core function of the report is to systematically summarize and list all Special Government Employees (SGEs) registered on the EPA roster during a specific reporting period.
-The report was generated on February 5, 2025, but the personnel data it covers spans the previous full calendar month, namely January 2024.
+Its core function is to systematically summarize and list all Special Government Employees (SGEs) registered in the EPA roster during a specific reporting period.
+The report was generated on February 5, 2025, but the personnel data it covers spans the previous full calendar month, specifically January 2024.

 As a regularly generated internal personnel data product, the value of this report lies in its authority and foundational nature.
-It provides a raw, structured data slice for studying the composition of external experts and consultants relied upon by the U.S. federal government, particularly the EPA, during a specific period.
-Analysts can use it to observe the scale of expert participation in government affairs in specific fields (such as environmental science, public health, regulatory policy) or to conduct cross-time-series comparisons to track changes in hiring trends.
-The report's strictly data-driven nature makes it an indispensable cornerstone for subsequent in-depth analysis.
+It provides a raw, structured data slice for studying the human resource composition of external experts and consultants relied upon by the U.S. federal government, particularly the EPA, during a specific period.
+Analysts can use it to observe the scale of expert participation in government affairs within specific fields (e.g., environmental science, public health, regulatory policy) or conduct cross-time series comparisons to track changes in hiring trends.
+The strictly data-driven nature of the report makes it an indispensable cornerstone for subsequent in-depth analysis.